Sustainable Airport Master Plan (SAMP)

 SAMP Near-Term Projects Environmental Review Schedule Update

 SAMP was completed in 2018.
-From the SAMP, the Port identified 31 Near-Term Projects (NTPs) and completed the scoping process for the environmental review (2018).
-Currently, the National Environmental Policy Act (NEPA) environmental review is underway, with the draft NEPA document expected to be released for a 45-day public comment period on October 21, 2024.
+From the SAMP, the Port identified 31 Near-Term Projects (NTPs) and completed the scoping process for the FAA-required environmental review (2018).
+Currently, the FAA’s National Environmental Policy Act (NEPA) environmental review is underway and the draft Environmental Assessment (EA) has been released for a comment period which ends on December 13, 2024.

 Archive